The fundamental group in discrete homotopy theory: The fundamental groupoid

 \section{The fundamental groupoid}

-In this section, we define the fundamental groupoid $\Pi_1 X$ of a graph $X$, a multi-object generalization of the fundamental group.
-We begin by defining the operations making $\Pi_1 X$ into a groupoid and verifying that it gives a well-defined functor from the category of graphs to the category of groupoids.

-We then show that the fundamental groupoid functor is monoidal with respect the box product and deduce from it that the category of graphs is enriched over the category of groupoids.
+In this section, we define the fundamental groupoid $\Pi_1 X$ of a graph $X$ (see \cref{def:fund-gpd}).
+Its objects are the vertices of $X$, and its hom-sets are given by the set of path-components of the path-graphs constructed in \cref{def:path-graphs}.
+Taking advantage of the `finite' grid approach of \cref{sec:fin-fomrulation}, we define the operations making $\Pi_{1}X$ into a groupoid using maps between the path-graphs that encode concatentation and inversion of paths, and verify that it gives a well-defined functor from the category of graphs to the category of groupoids.
+We then show that the fundamental groupoid functor is monoidal with respect to the box product and hence, homotopy invariant.

 Recall the definition of concatenation of paths having finite length.
+For $m, n \in \mathbb{N}$ and vertices $x, x', x'' \in X$, we have a well-defined graph map